mongodb/docs/source/server_selection.rst

 To start, we need to write the server selector function that will be used.
-The server selector function should accept a list of :class:`~pymongo.server_description.ServerDescription` objects and return a list of server descriptions that are suitable for the read or write operation.
+The server selector function should accept a list of :py:class`~pymongo.server_description.ServerDescription` objects and return a list of server descriptions that are suitable for the read or write operation.
-A server selector must not create or modify :class:`~pymongo.server_description.ServerDescription` objects, and must return the selected instances unchanged.
+A server selector must not create or modify :py:class`~pymongo.server_description.ServerDescription` objects, and must return the selected instances unchanged.

 In this example, we write a server selector that prioritizes servers running on